 - What are your age and current annual expenses?

 2. Set Financial Goals

 Once you know where you are, set financial goals for yourself.
 Goal setting is an essential component in achieving any success in life.
-Without knowing where you want to go, how can you possibly get there?
+How can you possibly get there without knowing where you want to go?
 You need to have a vision or idea of what you want to achieve and then use that as your destination.